History of Queen of the South F.C.: 2023-24 Scottish League One

 Queens finished seventh in Scottish League One in their second season back in Scottish Football's third tier.

 Queens reached the fourth round of the Challenge Cup, losing 2-1 to Arbroath at Palmerston Park.

 The Doonhamers were knocked out after the first round of the League Cup after the completion of fixtures in Group G that included East Fife, Elgin City, Motherwell and Queen's Park.

 Queens reached the fourth round of the Scottish Cup, losing 1-0 to St Mirren at St Mirren Park.

 2024-25 Scottish League One

-Queens finished third in Scottish League One in their third season back in Scottish Football's third tier and their league position qualified the club for the semi-final stage of the play-offs, where the played Cove Rangers and were defeated 2–1 on aggregate.
+Queens finished third in Scottish League One in their third season back in Scottish Football's third tier and their league position qualified the club for the semi-final stage of the play-offs, where they played Cove Rangers and were defeated 2–1 on aggregate.

 Queens reached the third round of the Challenge Cup, losing 3-0 to Airdrieonians at Palmerston Park.

 The Doonhamers were knocked out after the first round of the League Cup after the completion of fixtures in Group A that included Aberdeen, Airdrieonians, Dumbarton and East Kilbride.

 Queens reached the fourth round of the Scottish Cup, losing 3-1 to St Mirren at Palmerston Park.

+2025-26 Scottish League One

+Queens finished third in Scottish League One for the second successive season, in their fourth season back in Scottish Football's third tier and their league position qualified the club for the semi-final stage of the play-offs, where they played Stenhousemuir.

+The semi-final ended 2-2 on aggregate after the second leg and 3-3 on aggregate after extra-time, with the Warriors progressing to the play-off final, after winning the penalty shoot-out 4-3.

+Queens reached the third round of the Challenge Cup, losing 1-0 to Raith Rovers at Stark's Park.

+The Doonhamers were knocked out after the first round of the League Cup after the completion of fixtures in Group B that included Edinburgh City, Partick Thistle, Ross County and Stranraer.

+Queens reached the third round of the Scottish Cup, losing 2-1 to Dunfermline Athletic at East End Park.